SoftwareAG/c8y-docs/content/about/introduction.md

 >**Info:** The release notes reach back to GA release 10.4.0.
 For release notes on older GA releases, please [contact support](https://cumulocity.com/guides/about-doc/contacting-support/).

-### Product components
+### <a name="component"></a> Product components

-Then select the product component you are interested in from the index.
+Select the product component you are interested in from the index.

 ![Component](/images/release-notes/releasenotes-index.png)

-The following components are included (if relevant for the particular release):
+The following product components are generally included (if relevant for this particular release):

 * Cumulocity IoT Core consisting of
 	* Cumulocity IoT platform services